vnys/boilerplate/README.md

 **HOW TO USE**

-Alternative 1:
+*Alternative 1*
 - Fork repo

-Alternative 2:
+*Alternative 2*
-- Create your own repo
+- Create your own repo and clone locally
-- Clone your own repo
 - Add the boilerplate repo as a remote: `git remote add boilerplate git@github.com:batfink/boilerplate.git` if you’re using ssh, which you should, or `git remote add boilerplate https://github.com/batfink/boilerplate.git` if you don’t.
 - `git pull boilerplate master` to pull the files from boilerplate into your own repo